Table of Contents[Hide][Show]

 - 9. Planning is Paramount

 - 10. It Will Cost More to Road Trip in 2022

 - 11. Camping is Cool and RVs are Hot

 - 12. Have a Plan B

 The Great American Road Trip is changing.
-Thanks to the Covid-19 pandemic, road trips are the go-to family vacation option in 2021.
+Thanks to the Covid-19 pandemic, road trips are still the go-to family vacation option in 2022.
 But road trips today look different than any road trip before.
 From the miles we’ll drive to the destinations we’ll choose, here are 12 American road trip trends for a pandemic.